-MCD OUTCOME COMPONENT SCHOOL PLAN delivery of instruction, implementation of accommodations as indicated in each students' IEP, student achievement, assessment, and discipline.
+MCD OUTCOME COMPONENT SCHOOL PLAN Co-teaching is a process by which general and special education teachers work together to teach students with and without disabilities in a shared classroom.
+Both are responsible for the planning and delivery of instruction, student achievement, assessment, and discipline.
 Students receive age appropriate academics, support services, and possibly modified instruction.
 This layer provides ongoing communication between educators and a lower student-to-teacher ratio.
 The teachers may use any of a variety of formats to facilitate the process.
 These may include: 1.
-Cooperative Teaching: One teacher has the primary responsibility for leading the instruction while the other teaching the instruction by modeling strategies, charting, adding questions, clarifying information, prompting students, etc. 2.
+Cooperative Teaching: One teacher has the primary responsibility for leading the instruction while the other team member supports instruction by modeling strategies, charting, adding questions, clarifying information, prompting students, etc. 2.
 Station Teaching: The co-teachers divide the instructional content and each takes responsibility for planning and teaching part of it.
 Students move from station to station according to a predetermined schedule.
 3. Parallel Teaching: The teachers jointly plan the instruction, but each delivers it to a heterogeneous group comprised of half of the students in the class.
 Teachers do not change groups.
 All students receive essentially the same instruction.
-4. Shadow Teaching or Alternative Teaching: Alternative teaching is a strategy for providing highly intensive instruction to a small, select group of students based on assessed need.
-It is an opportunity to pre-teach or reteach material presented in the lesson.
+4. Shadow Teaching or Alternative Teaching: Alternative teaching is a strategy for providing highly intensive instruction to a small select group of students based on assessed need.
+It is an opportunity to preteach or reteach material presented in the lesson.
 5. Team Teaching or Duet Teaching: Both teachers collaboratively share the instruction of all students.
 This involves shared planning and a high level of mutual trust.
 Learning Center and General Education Non-intensive direct services are those provided directly to students based on identified need.
 This layer of service will be provided either within the general education class or outside of the general education class through the use of the Learning Center.
 A Learning Center is a place where students receive instruction in access strategies, targeted intervention in identified areas of need, and ongoing monitoring of student success.
 The use of the Learning Center in this method requires immediate intervention and instruction tied to the general education standards and instruction.
 It will not be designed to be ongoing but to address specific needs as they arise in standards-based instruction.
-Example: The special education teacher might pull flexible groups of students, based on ongoing assessment, for individual and small group instruction.
-This instruction directly correlates with the general education instructional program and is based on ongoing joint assessment between the general and special education teachers.
-At the elementary level this might occur before, during, or after the Universal Access Time.
-Integration of Special Education Students with non-disabled students
+Example: The special education teacher might pull flexible groups of students, based on ongoing assessment, for individual and

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION